paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 #### Example: hydrophobized silica surface

 Experimentally, silica surfaces are often hydrophobized by trimethylsilylation, replacing surface silanol groups with –Si(CH₃)₃ moieties.
-By inspecting the Supporting Information of the Martini 3 paper ((Souza et al., Nat.
-Methods 2025)[https://doi.org/10.1038/s41592-021-01098-3]; in particular Supplementary Table 24), one can consider that, at the coarse-grained level, this modification can be mimicked by assigning a **nonpolar C bead type* to the surface, such as C2.
+By inspecting the Supporting Information of the Martini 3 paper ([Souza et al., Nat.
+Methods (2025)](https://doi.org/10.1038/s41592-021-01098-3); in particular Supplementary Table 24), one can consider that, at the coarse-grained level, this modification can be mimicked by assigning a **nonpolar C bead type* to the surface, such as C2.
 This can be achieved by adding the corresponding flag to the builder:

 ```bash
 -surface C2
 ```

-This represents a hydrophobic surface and is expected to reduce wetting and interfacial layering.
+This represents a hydrophobic surface and is expected to impact the interactions with the ionic liquids.

 ---